Facebook defends sharing user data with phone makers

 Facebook disputed that finding, saying that "friends' information, like photos, was only accessible on devices when people made a decision to share their information with those friends."

+US Congressman David Cicilline, who has introduced a bill intended to curb Facebook and Google's (GOOGL) influence in the news industry, said the Times report raises questions about Facebook CEO Mark Zuckerburg's testimony before Congress earlier this year.

+"Sure looks like Zuckerberg lied to Congress about whether users have 'complete control' over who sees our data on Facebook," Cicilline wrote on Twitter.
+"This needs to be investigated and the people responsible need to be held accountable."

-Apple, Samsung and Microsoft did not immediately respond to requests for comment.
+Apple, Samsung and Microsoft did not respond to requests for comment on the matter.

 Related: Mark Zuckerberg ripped by European Parliament for dodging questions